lakshay271/Diwali_sales_analysis/README.md

 # Data
 - The project uses a dataset containing historical sales data, which includes information such as date, product categories, sales revenue, and customer demographics.
 This dataset is stored in a file named diwali_sales_data.csv located in the data directory.
+# Tools and Libraries -
-- To perform the data analysis, we will be using the following tools and libraries -
+To perform the data analysis, we will be using the following tools and libraries -
 * Jupyter Notebook
 * Pandas
 * NumPy